eunomia-bpf/bpf-developer-tutorial/src/bcc-documents/reference_guide_en.md

 Return: Pointer to data struct on success, NULL on failure

-A method of the BPF_RINGBUF_OUTPUT table, for reserving space in the ring buffer and simultaenously allocating a data struct for output.
+A method of the BPF_RINGBUF_OUTPUT table, for reserving space in the ring buffer and simultaneously allocating a data struct for output.
 Must be used with one of ```ringbuf_submit``` or ```ringbuf_discard```.

 Examples in situ: <!-- TODO -->